try6/company_scaling/README.md

 ## Instruction

 1. install python and related dependent packages.
-2. run fit_params.ipynb for getting the params files
+2. run fit_params.ipynb to getting the params files
 3. run unified_growth_curve.ipynb to calucate company growth and plot the growth curve

 * Expected output: the params files of markets & the predicted growth curve of model.